eliza-oselskyi/Drawing.Search/README.md

 As mentioned in the previous item, the NBG plugins do not give much, if any, information that is contained within them.
 This means that searching in any of these is impossible.

-The good news is, I have been communicating with NBGGS about this issue and they are willing to work with me to begin implementing this feature.
+The good news is, I have been communicating with NBGGS about this issue, and they are willing to work with me to begin implementing this feature.

 For now, unfortunately, you would have to explode the plugin first to be able to search for the text contained within it.